-Designed to help you significantly advance your depth of knowledge and skills in a particular area of practice, the master's curriculum includes options for specialization in neurologic, orthopedic, or cardiopulmonary physical therapy as well as for the cross-specialization needed for practice areas such as pediatrics, geriatrics, or acute care.
+Designed to help you significantly advance your depth of knowledge and skills in a particular area of practice, the master's curriculum includes options for specialization in neurologic, orthopedic, geriatric PT or individualized program of study.

 Offering an interdisciplinary mix of evidence-based academics, clinical research, and advanced clinical experience physical therapists need to prepare for specialization, the program enables therapists to hone core skills in critical inquiry, and basic, behavioral, and clinical sciences as they build upon their critical thinking and clinical decision-making capabilities.